All Episodes

 So the dog started digging under the snow and trees.

-The dog actually dug a foot wide tunnel about 20 feet to the home.
+The dog actually dug a foot-wide tunnel about 20 feet to the home.

-Trying to get the two people to get in that tunnel and to head back home, but the couple hesitated.
+A dog started barking, trying to get the two people to get in that tunnel and to head back home, but the couple hesitated.

 So they say the dog came back.